AzraAnimating/AzraAnimating/README.md

 ### 👯 Working with me

-If you need assistance in any Project involving Minecraft or Discord, feel free to contact me, and I'll help you if I like your Project, providing I have time of course.
+If you need assistance in any Project involving Minecraft, Elite:Dangerous Data Collection or Discord, feel free to contact me, and I'll help you if I like your Project, providing I have time of course.

 ### 📫 Contacting

-If you want to get in touch with me (for whatever reason) just shoot me an [E-Mail](mailto:tobiasrempe@zyonicsoftware.com).
+If you want to get in touch with me (for whatever reason) just shoot me an [E-Mail](mailto:tobiasrempe@zyonicsoftware.com) or contact me on Discord (AzraAnimating#3851).

 ### ⚡ Fun Links